json4s/json4s-ast/README.md

 This will error out with an exception at runtime.
 Note that the actual exception is not known (this depends on the `Scala.js` implementation of `BigDecimal` which may change) so you should **NOT** try and catch it.

-You just need to be strict and not use the `JNumber` string constructor in `Scala.js` so that this error is never thrown.
+You just need to be strict and not use the `JNumber` `String` constructor in `Scala.js` so that this error is never thrown.

 When using `Scala` on the `JVM` there is no exported `String` method for `JNumber`.